 What to Expect in a Restorative Yoga Class

 The final pose is a supported Savasana or relaxation pose which allows the body to assimilate the benefits of the practice.
-Class
+The class concludes with gentle deep breathing, peace chants, and meditation.

 “Not the body, not the mind, Immortal soul I am,” sings Master Sivananda.
 This is easy to say, but much harder to experience.